orgicus/sparkfun-nvidia-ai-innovation-challenge-2324/README.md

 ![cropped and cluster pointcloud of a person going down stairs rendered in green and surounded by a bounding box.
 The background is the rest of the pointcloud (stairs) with the box used to crop the full pointcloud](assets/zed_open3d_clustering.gif)

+(One might ask if this works, why the need for an ML model (generative or otherwise) ?
+In this specific scenario, due to the 10x10m LED wall content changes, computing the depth map (and pointcloud) can lead to unexpected results.
+For example, the LED wall appears to bend towards a person when they are close to the wall which results in false positives when processing the cropped point cloud:

+Uploading zed_pointcloud_led_wall_bending_480p.mov…

+Training a model of a person (regardless of LED wall content/etc.) is a more flexible approach which captures this edge case.)

 ## How to setup CUDA accelerated YOLOv8 on NVIDIA Jetson